-I believe this is where setting intentions comes into play.
+I believe this is where setting intentions for the day comes into play.
 Having intentions gives you focus and direction, and hopefully cuts down on tangents.

 It turns out rearranging Hannah’s room and deciding not to have a desk created space, not just in my home, but in my soul, and gave me hope in the waiting place.